 Leica M9 vs T Typ 701

 The Leica M9 and the Leica T (Typ 701) are two digital cameras that were officially introduced, respectively, in September 2009 and April 2014.
-The M9 is a fixed lens compact, while the T Typ 701 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-style mirrorless, while the T Typ 701 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and an APS-C (T Typ 701) sensor.
 The M9 has a resolution of 18.1 megapixels, whereas the T Typ 701 provides 16.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.